MaastrichtU-IDS/d2s-docs/website/docs/translator-standards.md

 This standard extend the [Smart API specifications](https://smart-api.info/guide) (which is an extension of the [OpenAPI specifications](https://www.openapis.org/)) enabling to annotate non-standard API operations to make them "more standard" (so that the BioThings Explorer can analyze the API specifications to retrieve more informations about the API call, such as the types of inputs and outputs)

-Originally the BioThings specifications are part of the [BioThings API ecosystem](https://biothings.io/), which provides scalable tools to expose data as standard APIs.
+Originally the BioThings specifications are part of the [BioThings API ecosystem](https://biothings.io/), which provides scalable tools in Python to expose data as standard APIs.

 See the BioThings GitHub organization: [https://github.com/biothings](https://github.com/biothings)